lammps/lammps/doc/src/compute_temp_asphere.rst

 .. note::

-   This choice for degrees of freedom (dof) assumes that all finite-size aspherical or spherical particles in your model will freely rotate, sampling all their rotational dof.
+   This choice for degrees of freedom (DOF) assumes that all finite-size aspherical or spherical particles in your model will freely rotate, sampling all their rotational DOF.
 It is possible to use a combination of interaction potentials and fixes that induce no torque or otherwise constrain some of all of your particles so that this is not the case.
-Then there are fewer dof and you should use the :doc:`compute_modify extra <compute_modify>` command to adjust the dof accordingly.
+Then there are fewer DOF and you should use the :doc:`compute_modify extra <compute_modify>` command to adjust the DOF accordingly.

 For example, an aspherical particle with all three of its shape parameters the same is a sphere.
-If it does not rotate, then it should have 3 dof instead of 6 in 3d (or two instead of three in 2d).
+If it does not rotate, then it should have 3 DOF instead of 6 in 3d (or two instead of three in 2d).
 A uniaxial aspherical particle has two of its three shape parameters the same.
-If it does not rotate around the axis perpendicular to its circular cross section, then it should have 5 dof instead of 6 in 3d.
+If it does not rotate around the axis perpendicular to its circular cross section, then it should have 5 DOF instead of 6 in 3d.
 The latter is the case for uniaxial ellipsoids in a :doc:`GayBerne model <pair_gayberne>` since there is no induced torque around the optical axis.
 It will also be the case for biaxial ellipsoids when exactly two of the semiaxes have the same length and the corresponding